I’ve been selling on Etsy now for over 6 years – and I have to say – that time FLEW by!

 What else have I learned?
 It takes patience!
 Rome wasn’t built in a day and your Etsy store will not make you an overnight millionaire, but there really are so many amazing resources out there to help you understand how to build your store and your business.
 Read as much as you can – create a Pinterest Board for all of the great blog posts out there.
 You can see my Pinterest Board for all the blog posts I’ve found to help grow a small business here!

 Good luck!
-And to get you started – if you use this link, you’ll get 40 free listings to get your Etsy store started, and so will I!
+And to get you started – if you use this link, you’ll get 40 free listings to get your handmade store opened on Etsy, and so will I!

 This post may contain affiliate links - that is, links that lead to an opportunity for which I may receive a commission, although, it will not cost you anything!
 Thank you for supporting another small business!